 For exact match and phrase match keywords, your ad may also show on queries that match minor variations of the keyword, so you can maximize relevant matches without having to add all of these variations yourself.
+Close variations are also considered for broad match modifier keywords.
 Close variation matching takes place in the United States, United Kingdom, Australia, Canada, France, Germany, Italy, Netherlands, Spain, Sweden, and Switzerland.
-Close variations are also considered for broad match modifier keywords.

 Examples of the types of close variations that are considered include:

 If you're not sure which match type to use, we suggest starting with broad match.
 This will give you the best chance of reaching your target customers right off the bat.
 You can then run a search term report and use the results to refine your keyword list.
 Here are some quick tips on how to optimize your keyword lists:

 If you bid on the same keyword on exact and broad match, exact match will take precedence when your ad is displayed.
 For example, if you bid on both the exact match keyword [red flower] and the broad match keywords red flower or flower, a search on red flower will trigger the exact match and not the broad match.
 Additionally, exact match is preferred over exact match close variants.

 To avoid duplicate reporting, all reports, such as keyword performance reports, will only report the match type that took precedence.
 In this example, an impression would be reported for the exact match [red flower] and not the broad match flower.